What is the Multistate Bar Exam (MBE®)?

 The only way to know what you will be up against on game day is to practice as many MBE questions as you can lay your hands on every day that you plan to study.
 Your Bar review course will provide you with practice questions, you can obtain additional practice questions directly from the National Conference of Bar Examiners.

-Your Bar preparation period will typically only be 6-8 weeks long, so it is crucial that you begin your MBE practice regime as soon as you can and stick with it.
-Daily practice will ensure that you not only master the underlying concepts, but that you can apply them on the actual test as well.
+Your Bar preparation period will typically only be 6-8 weeks long, so you must begin your MBE practice regime as soon as you can and stick with it.
+Daily practice will ensure that you not only master the underlying concepts but that you can apply them on the actual test as well.
 You should tackle between 33-50 practice questions each day that you study, giving yourself at least two hours for each set.
 This will allow you to carefully review all your answers and understand both why you got questions right, and why you got them wrong.